 Proposed description

 When the value of nal_unit_type is equal to 3 for all VCL NAL units of a particular picture, that particular picture is referred to as a SLA picture.
-A SLA picture and all coded pictures with layer level greater than or equal to the layer level of the SLA picture that follow the SLA picture in decoding order shall not use prediction from any picture with layer level greater than or equal to the layer level of the SLA picture that precedes the SLA picture in decoding order.
+A SLA picture and all coded pictures with layer level greater than or equal to the layer level of the SLA picture that follow the SLA picture in decoding order shall not use inter prediction from any picture with layer level greater than or equal to the layer level of the SLA picture that precedes the SLA picture in decoding order.
 A SLA picture shall not be TFD picture; hence SLA picture is also referred to as non-TFD SLA picture.

 In the proposed modification, the term ‘temporal_id’ is replaced by the term ‘layer level’ for generalization.
 Single-layer HEVC has only temporal layers so this modification does not require any changes in the current TLA features.
 In scalable extension, scalabilities other than the temporal scalability (i.e., spatial and quality scalabilities) are included.
 The purpose of the proposed modification is to make the existing NAL type for temporal layer switching applicable to other scalabilities.